 Making bridges for vintage guitars using minimal tools

 I’ve approached this subject in 4 separate posts.
-It’s necessary to read this Introduction post, Part 1, first or the other posts (Parts 2, 3 and 4) may not make much sense.
+It’s necessary to read the Introduction Post, Part 1, first or the other posts (Parts 2, 3 and 4) may not make much sense.

 Part 1.
 Introduction, tools and a jig.